Emmiydev/Qn-Forum-Blogger/README.md

 # Forum Blogger Template

-This theme is adapted from [Dinh Cong Tan](https://github.com/f7deat) A Big Thanks to the Brain behind this theme.
+This theme is adapted from [Dinh Cong Tan](https://github.com/f7deat) A Big Thanks to Dinh Cong Tan.

 # Qn-Forum-Blogger

-Edited and Modified for Forum Template for Blogger by Muhammed Fasil K
+Edited and Modified for Forum Template for Blogger

+For detailed setup guides, please refer the documentation section below.

 Blog [Bloginoobs](https://bloginoobs.blogspot.com)